Retatrutide and NAD+: Brief Overview

 How much weight can you lose on retatrutide?

-Clinical trial data showed participants losing up to 24% of body weight at 48 weeks on higher doses.
-A 12-week beginner protocol using 0.25–4 mg is not the same exposure window.
+These are averages, not ceilings.
+Trial responder distributions show meaningful spread — about 1 in 5 participants on the 12 mg arm in Phase 2 lost ≥30%; some lost much less.
+A 12-week beginner protocol using 0.3–4 mg is a different exposure window than the 48- or 68-week trials.
 Early losses often include water and glycogen; sustained fat loss depends on starting weight, metabolic health, dose discipline, protein intake, and training.

 How does retatrutide compare to semaglutide (Ozempic)?

 Retatrutide is a triple agonist; semaglutide is GLP-1-only.
 The pharmacology gap is wider than the receptor count suggests.
 Retatrutide's GLP-1 arm is intentionally softer than semaglutide's, which is why nausea profiles diverge at matched weight loss.
 Its GIP arm — absent in semaglutide entirely — engages adipose thermogenesis directly.
 Its glucagon arm actively mobilizes liver fat, while semaglutide reduces liver fat passively as a downstream consequence of weight loss.
-At top doses, retatrutide produced ~24% weight loss at 48 weeks (Phase 2) versus semaglutide's ~15% at 68 weeks.
-At microdose, the gap is wider still — retatrutide's 1 mg arm produced ~8.7% versus semaglutide 0.25 mg's near-noise-floor effect.
+The structural difference shows up most clearly at sub-trial-floor doses: at 1 mg, retatrutide's GIP and GLP-1 arms are both already in the working range, and the glucagon arm has no analog in semaglutide at any dose.

 Is retatrutide FDA approved?

 As of May 2026, retatrutide is not FDA approved.
-The first Phase 3 data (TRIUMPH-4, reported December 11, 2025) showed up to 71.2 lb average weight loss — 28.7% at 12 mg over 68 weeks.⁷ Additional Phase 3 trials are reading out through 2026, and any approval depends on the full Phase 3 package and regulatory review.
+The first Phase 3 data (TRIUMPH-4, reported December 11, 2025) showed 28.7% mean weight loss at 12 mg over 68 weeks — approximately 71 lb at the cohort's starting weight.⁷ Additional Phase 3 trials are reading out through 2026, and any approval depends on the full Phase 3 package and regulatory review.
 Current non-trial access is research or grey-market, not an approved prescription pathway.

 Why combine retatrutide with NAD+?